toiyabe/RepoSync/README.md

 ## Setup the "Downstream" Pipeline

-Set things up in two steps.
+Setup consists of two steps.
 First, create the pipeline, then set the environment variables.

 ### Create Pipeline